-Did I say that doing Kanban and lean is darn hard?
+Did I say that doing Kanban and Lean is damn hard?
 Yes, I think I did.
 Truth is that you will always have people trying to somehow escape this way of doing things and hoping to get back to their old ways.
 It’s not their fault and they are not doing it on purpose, it’s just human nature to switch tasks when they feel bored, you know?
 That is why you should give each-other permission to hold yourselves accountable for the things you are not doing right.
 When a guy on the team is doing the exact opposite of what they are supposed to do, stand up and confront them (in a polite and constructive manner of course).
-In Lean/Kanban one should correct others and others should correct him/her back – this is how you move forward as a team and this is how everyone’s understanding about the lean culture grows.
+In Lean/Kanban one should correct others and others should correct him/her back – this is how you move forward as a team and this is how everyone’s understanding about the Lean thinking grows.

 As a manager I have always encouraged teams to define as few rules as possible, but whatever rules there were had to be strictly obeyed.
 If you have a single person “breaking the law”, sooner or later others will follow, because, as we know, humans follow the path of least resistance.
 In Kanban this is very dangerous, as by definition the method will surface a lot of issues, one after the other and the stress of facing these issues is high.
 Usually, management has to take an active role facilitating this change and making sure that people will do what they have promised to do without steering away from the “right” path.
 The good news is that following one or two simple rules (with no exceptions) will first turn into a habit and then into a necessity.
 This is where a rule stops being a rule and becomes an inseparable part of a process that people understand and tend to improve.

 Well, that was it.
 I hope you will find my short list helpful and enabling.
 You have your own?
 Feel free to share in the comments section below.